imaddine1/virtualBox-automated/README.md

 - Use groups of inventory

 ## What You Can Fix:
 `After gaining some basic knowledge of Ansible, you might notice that idempotency is not working well in this playbook.
-As a challenge, can you fix it using the appropriate components ??`
+As a challenge, can you fix it using the appropriate components ?? and i am waiting from you to use handlers to avoid docker-compose run after every call ansible-playbook command`
+-